Our school is committed to safeguarding and promoting

 school will be advised that the child has been involved.

 Please see school website for further details

 The Safeguarding and Child Protection policy can be

 On our class pages, you will be able to find out more about "Team Green": the children, staff and curriculum.
 In Green Class, we uphold the highest academic standards whilst enjoying our learning - we really do believe that the sky is the limit!

-Our teacher is Mrs Garcia; Miss Goodwin also teaches a number of subjects such as Science, Art, PSHE and Computing.
+Our teacher is Mrs Sanderson; Miss Goodwin also teaches a number of subjects such as Science, Art, PSHE and Computing.
 Mrs Kay and Miss Young support our class.

 It is so important that your child is reading regularly at home.
 Reading regularly increases your child's fluency as a reader, which in turn makes their whole learning experience much easier and more efficient.
 Furthermore, it enables your child to engage with and enjoy books and enter new worlds of imagination.
 It develops their vocabulary and helps their understanding of what it is to be a human!